heapwolf/blog/src/articles/03 other/02 curriculum vitae.md

 ## Experience

-### Software Engineer, Technical Lead, VP of Engineering at Voltra Co.
+### CTO, Cofounder at Voltra Co.
-January 2016 - Present (2 years)
+January 2016 - Augest 2018 (2.5 years)

-Voltra Co. is a cloud storage service and platform for artists to sell their music.
+Voltra Co. was a cloud storage service and set of audio products.
 Voltra's desktop and mobile players sync so you can stream your music from anywhere.
 The only ad-free fully hi-res platform.
 On this project I worked with Electron, JavaScript, Node.js, C++, CSS3, HTML5, Stylus, Jade, Webpack, React, React-Native, and Amazon Web Services.
+Voltra joined Conductor Lab in Augest 2018.

-### Engineer, Sr. Engineer, VP of Engineering at Now Secure
+### VP of Engineering at Now Secure
 November 2014 - January 2016 (1 year 3 months)

 Built engineering and security research teams.
 Coordinated engineering and